andreitib/P8InventoryAppStage1/README.md

 # P8InventoryAppStage1

-This is an application for an online shop clothes inventory
+This is an application for an online shop clothes inventory.